Part C – General provisions, financial arrangements and payment terms

 m. must not assign, novate, or otherwise dispose of your rights, interests or obligations under this Agreement without our prior written consent;

 m. warrant that all corporate information, including account details, given to us is correct, and undertake to notify us in writing within 2 Business Days of any changes to the information;

 i. amounts payable by you to us and by us to you will be in Australian Dollars unless we specify otherwise (for example, by notifying you in writing or by setting the relevant currency on our Website or through the API); and

 ii. foreign exchange conversions for amounts paid or payable will be determined using the Conversion Rate or any other methodology or tool of which we notify you in writing;

-p. authorise us to provide your agency contact details to our duly appointed third parties in order to establish payment gateways and system linkages for the sale and ticketing of airlines operated by us and our related bodies corporate.
+p. authorise us to provide your agency contact details to our duly appointed third parties in order to establish payment gateways and system linkages for the sale and ticketing of the Airlines.

 - In recognition of the services provided by you to us, we may, at our discretion, pay you Base Commission in the manner set out in Parts D and E of this Agreement.

 - In addition to any other rights available under this Agreement, BSP or otherwise, we reserve the right to recover Base Commission paid on: